KilledByAPixel/NoteCraft/README.md

 - Program music with cellular automata
 - Export to ZzFXM
 - Share a compressed link to your song
+- Several example songs
+- Instruments are customizable with ZzFX
 - Turing Complete
-- Several example songs
-- Instruments are fully customizable

 Controls
 - Draw = Left Mouse